USAA

-The United Services Automobile Association (USAA) is an American financial services group of companies including a Texas Department of Insurance-regulated reciprocal inter-insurance exchange and subsidiaries offering banking and insurance to people and families who serve, or served, in the United States Armed Forces.
+The United Services Automobile Association (USAA) is an American financial services company providing insurance and banking products exclusively to members of the military, veterans and their families.
+It was founded in 1922 in San Antonio, Texas, by a group of 25 U.S. Army officers as a mechanism for mutual self-insurance, when they were unable to secure auto insurance because of the perception that they, as military officers, were a high-risk group.

+USAA is headquartered in northwest San Antonio, occupying a 286 acre former horse farm.
+USAA Federal Savings Bank, which provides banking services, is headquartered on a 575 acre campus in Phoenix, Arizona as of April 2024.

+USAA has since expanded to offer banking and insurance services to past and present members of the Armed Forces, officers and enlisted, and their families.
+The company ranked No. 96 in the 2020 Fortune 500 list of the largest United States corporations by total revenue and appeared on Fortune's 2021 Blue Ribbon list of companies, placing No. 355 on the Fortune Global 500, No. 94 on the Fortune 500, No. 55 on the 100 Best Companies to Work For and World's Most Admired Companies.
 At the end of 2020, it had more than 13 million members.

-USAA was founded in 1922 in San Antonio, Texas, by a group of 25 U.S. Army officers as a mechanism for mutual self-insurance when they were unable to secure auto insurance because of the perception that they, as military officers, were a high-risk group.
-USAA has since expanded to offer banking and insurance services to past and present members of the Armed Forces, officers and enlisted, and their families.
-The company ranked No. 96th in the 2020 Fortune 500 list of the largest United States corporations by total revenue and appeared on Fortune's 2021 Blue Ribbon list of companies, placing No. 355 on the Fortune Global 500, No. 94 on the Fortune 500, No. 55 on the 100 Best Companies to Work For and World’s Most Admired Companies.

 History

 The organization was originally called the United States Army Automobile Association.
 In 1924, the name was changed to United Services Automobile Association, when commissioned officers of other U.S. military services became eligible for membership.
-The company was formed based on a meeting of twenty-five United States Army Officers on June 20, 1922, at the Gunter Hotel in San Antonio, Texas, to discuss the procurement of reliable and economical auto insurance.
-Despite initial success, by the late 1920s a dispute between competing factions for control of the company threatened its long term viability.
+The company was formed based on a meeting of 25 United States Army officers on June 20, 1922, at the Gunter Hotel in San Antonio, Texas, to discuss the procurement of reliable and economical auto insurance.
+Despite initial success, by the late 1920s, a dispute between competing factions for control of the company threatened its long-term viability.
 The issue was resolved when feuding members agreed to hire a leader from outside, resulting in the 1928 appointment of Major General Ernest Hinds as general manager and secretary-treasurer.
-Hinds provided stability and remained in the position until his 1941 death.
+Hinds provided stability and remained in the position until his death in 1941.